Prosecutors rest their case against Trump in the hush money case. Now it's his turn

 Updated May 20, 2024 at 16:56 PM ET

-NEW YORK — Michael Cohen, a former Trump loyalist, finished testifying in a Manhattan criminal trial on Monday, his fourth day of on the stand.
-Prosecutors have been aiming to rehabilitating Cohen as a trustworthy witness in the eyes of the jury.
+NEW YORK — Michael Cohen, a former Trump loyalist, finished testifying in a Manhattan criminal trial on Monday, his fourth day on the stand.
+Prosecutors have been aiming to rehabilitate Cohen as a trustworthy witness in the eyes of the jury.

-The culmination of his testimony has the meant the end of the prosecutors' case, and it is now time for Trump's defense.
+The culmination of his testimony has meant the end of the prosecutors' case, and it is now time for Donald Trump's defense.

 Cohen testified last week that Costello reached out to him following a 2019 FBI raid on his home and office.
 But Cohen said he didn't trust him, noting that he didn't believe he could confide in him about the deal to silence adult film star Stormy Daniels about an alleged affair with Trump ahead of the 2016 election without it getting back to Giuliani or Trump.